Trying Physical Therapy First For Low Back Pain May Curb Use Of Opioids

 "People who get trained in physical therapy have very specialized knowledge about pain management," she says, "especially with the muscular skeletal system.
 They might actually understand this pain better than the average family physician."

-It's also worth noting, she says, that some patients who could benefit from physical therapy don't get it, because of health insurance restrictions.
+It's also worth noting, she says, that some patients who could benefit from physical therapy don't get it, because of health insurance restrictions, or because they lack insurance, or the co-payments are too high.

 Kenneth Harwood, a coauthor of the study and a physical therapist who directs the program in health care quality at George Washington University, says PT can diminish a patient's pain by physically moving the joints of the back, knee, or hip through a full range of motion, thereby decreasing the stiffness and immobility patients might feel.